kentbull/did-webs-resolver/README.md

 #### did:webs service

-For a `did:webs` service to operate securely it should only sever AIDs whose KELs have been processed into the service's database.
+For a `did:webs` service to operate securely it should only serve AIDs whose KELs have been processed into the service's database.

 There are two methods to do this:

-1. Local only support - start the serivce using an existing local keystore.
+1. Local only support - start the service using an existing local keystore.

 This is useful for development and can be done by provide an existing named keystore to the `did:webs` service.